 1. Can my body be donated if I have a serious disease at the time of my death or die from a crushing injury?

-No, the Anatomical Board cannot accept bodies of persons dying from crushing injuries, or highly communicable diseases (such as sepsis, hepatitis or AIDS).
+No, the Anatomical Board cannot accept bodies of persons dying from crushing injuries, or highly communicable diseases (such as AIDS or hepatitis B or C).

 2. How long would my remains be used for medical studies?